Module 3: How it Shows in Online Spaces

 Module 3.4: Online Job Ads

 The idea of having financial freedom to do what we want, or wanting to save up is a completely natural part of growing up.
 Online exploiters understand the desire for youth to make money which is why they create “too good to be true” ads.
 While it is legal to start working at the age of 14 in Newfoundland (legal age to work may vary from province to province), there are a number of considerations to take into account when searching for employment.
-Look through the regulations surrounding hiring young people between the ages of 14-16 and see if the jobs advertising are abiding by these rules.
+Look through the regulations surrounding hiring young people between the ages of 14-16 and see if the jobs advertising are abiding by these rules (page 32).

 Sometimes these ads can be designed to lure young people into sexually exploitative situations.
 Here are some things to look out for: